SLICOT/SLICOT-Reference/README.md

 SLICOT Library Root Directory contains few, basic files for the SLICOT Library distribution and generation.
-When distributed, SLICOT software comes with several filled-in subdirectories (benchmark_data, doc, examples, examples77, src, and src_aux), and five files in this root
+When distributed, SLICOT software comes with several filled-in subdirectories (benchmark_data, doc, examples, src, and src_aux), and the following files in this root directory:
-directory:

-- this file, readme,
+- this file, README.md,

-- the file Installation.txt, describing the SLICOT software installation,
+- the contributors to the library and financial support, Contributors.md,

+- the license file, LICENSE, and

-- the main SLICOT Library documentation index, libindex.html, and
+- the main SLICOT Library documentation index, libindex.html.

-- two template files for building the object library and executable programs, make.inc and makefile,

-The last two files might need few changes for being adapted to the specific platform used.
-Details about installing/updating the SLICOT software are given in the file Installation.txt.

 After software installation, this directory will also contain the library file slicot.a or slicot.lib, for Unix or Windows platforms, respectively.
 The library file could then be linked in applications programs, as usual.
-Specific examples are contained in the directories examples and examples77.
+Specific examples are contained in the directory examples.
 The on-line documentation of the SLICOT user's callable routines is accessible via the main SLICOT Library documentation index, libindex.html.
 This file also contains a link to the documentation of the lower-level,